vikram301093/build-java-maven/README.md

 ## Notes
 - If you want to use a custom Maven version, specify it (e.g., `3.9.6`).
 Otherwise, the system Maven will be installed.
 - If `new-version` is not set, the Maven version will not be changed.
-- The action runs `mvn -B clean verify --file pom.xml` by default.
-If you set `skip-tests: 'true'`, it will run with `-DskipTests` to skip tests.

 ---

 Feel free to open issues or PRs for improvements!